OHDSI/OncologyWG/deltaVocab/README.md

 Create two folders in the vocabTools folder: concept and concept_relationship.

-Move the deltaConcept and deltaConceptRelationship files to the new concept and concept_relationship folders, respectively.
+Move the deltaConcept.csv and deltaConceptRelationship.csv files to the new concept and concept_relationship folders, respectively.

 Run **updateConcept.bat** to implement the changes from deltaConcept to the dev schema in your database.